 Looking for simplicity and sharpness?
-There are 4 Canon 50mm lenses to whet your appetite.
+There are 4 Canon 50mm lenses to choose from. the 50mm lens comparison will help you decide if one of them is right for you.

-They give you a "normal" perspective on a full-sized sensor cameras and a medium telephoto equivalent of an 80mm lens on an APS-C camera link the Canon EOS 70D.
+These 50mm lenses give you a "normal" perspective on a full-sized sensor cameras and a medium telephoto equivalent of an 80mm lens on an APS-C camera (crop factor of 1.6x), like the Canon EOS 70D, 80D, and Canon t7i cameras.
+Okay let's dive in to the comparison of these Canon lenses.

 This is the most popular and most affordable of this group of Canon lenses.